 Milligan provides a uniquely integrated curriculum of liberal arts studies with professional preparation.
 Students receive a foundation for a lifetime of finding meaning in the past, making informed judgments on the present, and preparing for a meaningful future.
 The arts and humanities develop students’ God-given personalities and talents by increasing their appreciation for and knowledge of human creativity and activity.

-- Communications » digital media, film studies, intepersonal & public, multimedia journalism, public relations & advertising
+- Communications » cinema, digital media, interpersonal & public, multimedia journalism, public relations & advertising

-- Fine Arts » art, film studies, music, photography, theatre arts
+- Fine Arts » art, cinema, music, photography, theatre arts

 - Graphic Design

-- Humanities » American studies, pre-modern world, faith & arts, theology
+- Humanities » American studies, pre-modern world, faith & arts, religious studies

 - Music Education » instrumental, vocal